Snitelaru49/gdpr-privacy-automailer/README.md

 3. Enable **Developer Mode**
 4. Click **"Load unpacked"** and select the project folder

 ---
----

 ## 🧪 Limitations

-- Only detects email addresses visible in page text
+- Detects only email addresses that are visible in the page text (does not parse hidden or dynamic content).
-- Cannot auto-fill or submit contact forms (yet)
+- Depends on the internal GDPR email database, which is continuously updated — but may not cover all websites.
-- Google Search fallback is manual
+- Google Search fallback is manual: the user is redirected to a search query if no address is found.
+- Users must manually add missing addresses to their personal database if neither the page nor the global database includes them.

 ---